MaxonPy/KernelMemoryInspector/README.md

 # KernelMemoryInspector
-A driver that exposes low-level Api for querying process memory regions, including their base addresses, sizes, and access permissions
+driver that exposes low level api for querying process memory regions, including their base addresses, sizes, and access permissions